-These pinafores are simple to cut and construct; plan to make one for each day of your longest event.
 Most pinafores will use two widths of fabric; for small children, two widths of 36" fabric is sufficient.
 For older girls, two widths of 45" fabric provides enough "swish" to fit over their skirts nicely.

-You will need three measurements:
+You will need two measurements:

-- 1. Overall Length: measure from the middle of the shoulder (along a modern T-shirt seam line) to the desired hem.
+- Overall Length: measure from the middle of the shoulder (along a modern T-shirt seam line) to the desired hem.
 Add 2" for seam and hem allowances. - 2.
-Armscye Depth: measure from the middle of the shoulder, to about 1" below the armpit for children up to 5 years, and to about 2" below the armpit for older children. - 3.
 Neckline Circumference: drape a piece of string around the child's upper chest, where you would like the neckline to sit.
 This should be wide on the shoulders, but not off the shoulder-about 1-2" inside the joint.
 Add 1" to this length for turnings and allowances.